jetlime/Higher-Education-Institutions-in-France-Dataset/README.md

 # Higher Education Institutions in France - Dataset

 This repository contains a dataset of higher education institutions in France.
-This includes 662 higher education institutions in France, including Universities, Technical Universities, Business Schools, Art Schools, Engineering Schools, Political Science Schools and Health Schools.
+This includes 720 higher education institutions in France consisting of Universities and Business, Art, Political Science & Engineering Schools.

 This dataset was generated based on Open Source datasets provided by the French National Office for Information on Education and Professions (*[ONISEP](https://www.onisep.fr/)*) and the French Ministry of Higher Education and Research (*[Ministère de l’Enseignement supérieur et de la Recherche](https://www.enseignementsup-recherche.gouv.fr/fr)*).
-It is located in the [./data_source/processed/merged-sieved-dataset.csv](./data_source/processed/merged-sieved-dataset.csv) file.
+The final dataset we provide is located at the following location, [./data_source/processed/merged-sieved-dataset.csv](./data_source/processed/merged-sieved-dataset.csv).

 The data is being made publicly available to promote open science principles.